SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 There are two "landuse / landcover" layers into which all sorts of landuse, leisure, natural etc. areas go.
 Most go into "land1", except in the case of some overlays (e.g. military red hatching) which goes into "land2".
 The same name collision avoidance logic is used as in the [equivalent raster map code](https://github.com/SomeoneElseOSM/SomeoneElse-style); the resulting "unnamed" area features also go into "land2".

+Values are written as e.g. "landuse_farmland" with the OSM tag as part of the key.

 ### name

 The value of the OSM name tag

 ## "transportation"

+This is for linear highways etc.

 ### class